-December 8, 2020 and over- allotment closing on December 31, 2020 Underwritten public offering (see below) \$5,832,645 The net proceeds generated from the public offering amounted to \$5,413,305.
+Date Туре Gross Proceeds Initially Intended Use of Proceeds Actual Use of Proceeds December 8, 2020 and Over-Allotment Closing on December 31, 2020 Underwritten Public Offering (See Below) \$5,832,645 The net proceeds generated from the public offering amounted to \$5,413,305.
 The Company's stated intended use of the net proceeds were for personnel, commercialization, sales, development and research, working capital, and production.
 The Company used the net proceeds as anticipated in respect of personnel, commercialization, sales, and development and research, however, management determined that additional funds beyond those anticipated and disclosed in the Company's short form prospectus dated November 27, 2020 (the "Prospectus") were required to be allocated towards general working capital, in order to enable the Company to complete its year end filings.
 Other additional sources of funds were allocated for such working capital purposes.
-After applying the net proceeds of the offering towards the specified uses thereof as set out in the Prospectus, together with the Company's net loss and funds required for general working capital needs in the three month period ended March 31, 2021, such proceeds had been fully utilized as at March 31, 2021.
-March 4, 2021 Private Placement offering (see below) \$5,600,000 The net proceeds generated from the public offering amounted to \$5,350,050.
+After applying the net proceeds of the offering towards the specified uses thereof as set out in the Prospectus, together with the Company's net loss and funds required for general working capital needs in the three month period ended March 31, 2021, such proceeds had been fully utilized as at September 30, 2021.
+March 4, 2021 Private Placement Offering (See Below) \$5,600,000 The net proceeds generated from the public offering amounted to \$5,350,050.
 The Company's stated intended use of the net proceeds were for general working capital.
 Management has not adjusted its originally intended use of the net proceeds of the financing.
-There was an estimated amount of \$522,462 remaining as at June 30, 2021.
-As at the date of this MD&A, the funds have been fully allocated and deployed.
+As at September 30, 2021 all funds have been fully allocated and deployed.
+August 18, 2021 Term Loan \$1,800,000 The Company's stated intended use of the net proceeds were for general working capital.
+Management has not adjusted its originally intended use of the net proceeds of the financing.
+As at September 30, 2021 all funds have been fully allocated and deployed.